GuanceCloud/datakit/internal/export/doc/en/inputs/container-log.md

     name: container-logs
 ```

-This situation is not very common and is usually only executed when it is known in advance that there is a soft link in the path or when Datakit logs indicate collection errors.
+This situation is not very common and is usually only executed when it is known in advance that there is a soft link in the path or when DataKit logs indicate collection errors.
 <!-- markdownlint-disable MD013 -->
-### :material-chat-question: Source Setting for Container Log Collection {#config-logging-source}
+### Source Setting for Container Log Collection {#config-logging-source}
 <!-- markdownlint-enable -->
 In the container environment, the log `source` setting is a very important configuration item, which directly affects the display effect on the page.
 However, it would be cruel to configure a source for each container's logs one by one.
 Without manually configuring the container log source, DataKit has the following rule (descending priority) for automatically inferring the source of the container log: